- Mission Statement

-The Executive Director of the California Missions Foundation receives and reviews all grant requests and presents them to the full Board of Directors at the organization's September meeting.
+The Executive Director of the California Missions Foundation receives and reviews all grant requests and presents them to the full Board of Directors at the organization's Fall meeting.

 Click Here to Apply using our on-line application.